1iEman/1iEman/README.md

 Currently, I'm working with Apache Airflow to automate ETL pipelines, integrating data from MySQL into Power BI for end-to-end data analysis and visualization.
 I'm also applying pre-trained YOLOv8 models for waste detection and classification in Oman.

 ---
+### What I do

+- Collect and integrate data from various sources using APIs
+- Design and implement ETL pipelines to process and organize data efficiently, while exploring tools in data engineering
+- Manage and query databases using MySQL
+- Clean and preprocess data using Python libraries such as Pandas and numPy
+- Train AI models for specific tasks using machine learning and deep learning techniques
+- Visualize data and model results using Matplotlib python, Power BI, or Apache Superset on Linux

+---
 ### 📫 Connect With Me

 - 💬 Reach me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white)](www.linkedin.com/in/eman-al-hajri)